~ Anguttara Nikaya, Tika Nipata, Mahavagga, Sutta No. 65; translated from Pali by Soma Thera: Access to Insight

 ~ Pyrrho of Elis… left nothing in writing himself, but his student Timon says ~

 The person who intends to be happy must consider three things: First, what the nature of things is; Second, in what way we should relate to them; And third, what will result for those who so relate to them.
 Now, he says that things are by nature equally indifferent, unstable, and indeterminate...
-Because of this, neither our perceptions nor our beliefs are truth or lie; Therefore, one ought not to put trust in them, but be without beliefs, Inclined toward nothing, and unwavering, Saying, concerning each thing:
+Because of this, neither our perceptions nor our beliefs are truth or lie; Therefore, one ought not to put trust in them, but be without beliefs, inclined toward nothing, and unwavering, Saying, concerning each thing:

 This is, no more than it is not, or both is and is not, or neither is, nor is not.